SofianeB/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

 # iRODS hands-on for admins
 This tutorial explains how to administrate users and resources as irods admin.
 We will work with the *icommands* installed on the user interface machine.
-You will need *irodsadmin* rights and *sudo* rights on the iRODS server.
+You will need *irodsadmin* rights and *sudo* rights on the iRODS server (e.g. alice-server).

 ## The *iadmin* mode
-Creating users and resources are done under the iadmin mode.
+Creating users and resources are done under the *iadmin* mode.
 You can enter this mode by typing
 ```sh
 iadmin #start mode
 help
 q #quit mode
 ```
-In this mode you can only execute iadmin commands listed under *help* but not the 'normal' icommands such as iput.
+In this mode you can only execute iadmin commands listed under *help* but not the 'normal' icommands such as *iput*.
 Alternatively, all iadmin commands can be executed directly on the shell predeeded with 'iadmin'.

 ```sh